Blaisorblade/pdbp.github.io/index.md

 The main benefit of generic backtick names comes when trying to understand the type of expressions.

  - `` `z=>y`(z) `` is a function application expression where, hopefully, it should be clear that it has type `Y`.
- - `` `z=>y` apply z `` is an equivalent expression where function application is explicit using `apply`.
+ - `` `z=>y` apply z `` is an equivalent expression where function application is explicit, using `apply`.
- - `` z bind `z=>y` `` is an equivalent expression where argument binding is explicit using `bind`.
+ - `` z bind `z=>y` `` is an equivalent expression where argument binding is explicit, using `bind`.

-When dealing with more complex expressions, having nested expressions, the usefulness of generic backtick names becomes even more apparent.
+When dealing with more complex expressions, having nested sub-expressions, the usefulness of generic backtick names becomes even more apparent.

-By the way, note that argument bindings can conveniently be read from left to right.
+By the way, note that argument bindings can, conveniently, be read from left to right.

 Consider